ameliarw/Chem-308/TDSEmatlab.md

 dt = 0.005;
 ```

 The time evolution of this stationary state can now be visualized.
 The variable k defines how many points are observed during the time evolution.
-First the time dependence of the wavefunctions in the energy basis is introduced in psiEt.
+First the time dependence of the wavevector in the energy basis is introduced in psiEt.
 This new matrix can now be changed into the position basis.
 These vectors are also then normalized, and the concept of normalization is further developed [here](/Background.md).
 ```
 for k = 1:100
 %introduce time evolution